tkiat/my-writings-public/blog/software/firmware/coreboot-customize-grub.md

 # coreboot: Customize GRUB Message

-One benefit of coreboot is the ability to customize grub messages.
-I write my contact information like this.
+I can include my contact information in the footer of the GRUB menu like this.

 ```
 If found, please contact john.doe@whatever.com or +6612345678